everettjf/bifrost/README.md

 1. add `include` directory to your include path

-2. please go to sample directory
+2. go to sample directory